TeamHeka/medkit/docs/examples/cleaning_text.md

 ```

 The class works on `Segments`.
 In the `run` method it performs several operations to delete or change characters of interest.
-By default it performs these operations:
+By default, it performs these operations:

 * Changes points between uppercase letters to spaces
 * Changes points between numbers to commas